A Design for Life 02

 < Continued from A Design for Life 01

-When my schooldays were over for good (I had had thoughts of studying Car Design but that would've meant years of college and university perhaps), I spent a long while just painting, scribbling, drawing cartoons, to please myself and I loved it—this was no waste of time as events would turn out.
+When my schooldays were over for good (I had had thoughts of studying Car Design but that would've meant years of college and university perhaps), I spent a long while just painting, scribbling and drawing cartoons to please myself and I loved it—this was no waste of time as events would turn out.

 "The way can't be taught.
-The way must be found." — Van Dyke Parks
+The way must be found." — Anon

 One day my father (an industrial modeller/draughtsman) brought home something as seemingly bland as a Letraset catalogue.
 But hang on, now this looked interesting to me… typestyles, symbols, Pantone markers and colour charts… what rich portal to a fascinating new world was this!
 Beyond the directory of typefaces with exotic names like 'Pump Triline' and 'Magnificat' were photos of efficient-looking white-shirted designers with immaculate fingernails and minty breath, 'burnishing' transfers or laying down a 'marker wash' in a pristine studio in some European capital.
 Hey, I could do that!

 Suddenly I became aware that everything all around had been designed by someone—books, crisp packets, magazines, boxes of Maltesers—but of course they were.
 This was Graphic Design!
 Commercial Art!
 Oh the glamour!

 I gradually built up a portfolio of my artwork, not so much the workings of a diseased mind but rather a show of raw enthusiasm.
 It was time to present myself to whoever might show an interest, so into the Yellow Pages I went and, picking the design companies in the city whose ads I liked the look of best, I wrote letters.